Luis Coronel

-Luis Miguel Coronel Gámez, better known as Luis Coronel, is an American singer of Regional Mexican music.
+Luis Miguel Coronel Gámez, better known as Luis Coronel, (born February 3, 1996) is an American singer of regional Mexican music.

 Career

 Luis Coronel uploaded tons of videos of himself singing, but one caught the eye of Del Records.
 He recorded himself singing to his girlfriend at the time and uploaded it to his Facebook account by using the computer that was in the boxing gym.
 He was signed by Del Records at the age of sixteen.